kylepink/RustCodeFormatter/README.md

 # RustCodeFormatter
-RustCodeFromatter is a plugin for Sublime Text 3 (may also work for ST2) which allows the formatting of rust code.
+RustCodeFromatter is a plugin for Sublime Text 3 which allows the formatting of rust code.
 This plugin is a binding for [rust-style][1].
 The default key to format selected lines is ```ctrl+\```.
 See issues section below for limitations.

 ## Requirements
 1. The project [rust-style][1] must be compiled.